Libya militia starts Tripoli withdrawal after clashes

 "Misrata troops in Tripoli have now retreated and are in the area between the two cities," said Saleh Jouda, a member of the security council of the country's parliament.

-The defense ministry also said Libyan army units would move into the areas the Misrata militias controlled.
+The defence ministry also said Libyan army units would move into the areas the Misrata militias controlled.

 Tripoli was mostly calm on Monday with many stores, schools and universities closed in the capital in support of a strike called by the city's local leaders to demand the Misrata militiamen leave.